 Applicants must be from 17 to 28 years old.
 Waivers for men ages 29 and 30 are available for highly qualified candidates.
 Men with prior enlisted service as SEALs who are seeking to become SEAL Officers can request waivers to age 33.

 Must be correctable to 20/25.
 Uncorrected vision must be at least 20/70 in the worst eye and 20/40 in the best.
 Color blindness is disqualifying.

 Candidates must be U.S. citizens.

-In addition to the other requirements listed on this website, applicants must be able to obtain a secret security clearance, be male and must remain morally, mentally and physically qualified.
+In addition to the other requirements listed on this website, applicants must be able to obtain a secret security clearance, and must remain morally, mentally and physically qualified.